Boolean formula manipulation (pysat.formula

 by default.
 The list of occupied intervals is empty be default.
 If necessary the top variable ID can be accessed directly using thetop

-variable.- Parameters
+variable.- Parameters:

 start_from (int) – the smallest ID to assign.